mkcn/fastHistory/fastHistory/tldr/tldr/pages/windows/pathping.md

 - Ping and trace the route to a host
 `pathping {{hostname}}`

-- Do not perform reverse lookup of ip-address to hostname `pathping {{hostname}} -n`
+- Do not perform reverse lookup of IP address to hostname `pathping {{hostname}} -n`

 - Specify the maximum number of hops to search for the target (the default is 30)